Mixing time of near-critical random graphs: Introduction

 \section{Introduction}

 There is a rich interplay between geometric properties of a graph and the behavior of a random walk on it (see, e.g., \cite{AF}).
 A particularly important parameter is the mixing time, which measures the rate of convergence to stationarity.
-In this paper we focus on random walks on the classical Erd\H{o}s-R\'enyi random graph $\cG(n,p)$.
+In this paper, we focus on random walks on the classical Erd\H{o}s--R\' {e}nyi random graph $\cG(n,p)$.

-The geometry of $\cG(n,p)$ has been studied extensively since its introduction in 1959 by Erd\H{o}s and R\'enyi~\cite{ER59}.
-An intriguing phenomenon exhibited by this model is the \emph{double jump}: For $p=c/n$ with $c$ fixed, the largest component $\GC$ has size $O(\log n)$ with high probability (w.h.p.), when $c<1$, it is w.h.p.\ linear in $n$ for $c>1$, and for $c=1$ its size has order $n^{2/3}$ (the latter was proved by Bollob\'as~\cite{Bollobas84} and {\L}uczak~\cite{Luczak90}).
-Bollob\'as discovered that the critical behavior extends throughout $p=(1\pm\epsilon)/n$ for $\epsilon = O(n^{-1/3})$, a regime known as the \emph{critical window}.
+The geometry of $\cG(n,p)$ has been studied extensively since its introduction in 1959 by Erd\H{o}s and R\'{e}nyi~\cite{ER59}.
+A well-known phenomenon exhibited by this model, typical in second-order phase transitions of mean-field models, is the \emph {double jump}: For $p=c/n$ with $c$ fixed, the largest component $\GC$ has size $O(\log n)$ with high probability (w.h.p.), when $c<1$, it is w.h.p.\ linear in $n$ for $c>1$, and for $c=1$ its size has order $n^{2/3}$ (the latter was proved by Bollob\'{a}s~\cite{Bollobas84} and {\L}uczak~\cite{Luczak90}).
+Bollob\'{a}s discovered that the critical behavior extends throughout $p=(1\pm\epsilon)/n$ for $\epsilon= O(n^{-1/3})$, a regime known as the \emph{critical window}.

 Only in recent years were the tools of Markov chain analysis and the understanding of the random graph sufficiently developed to enable estimating mixing times on $\GC$.
 Fountoulakis and Reed \cite{FR2} showed that, in the strictly supercritical regime ($p=c/n$ with fixed $c>1$), the mixing time of random walk on $\GC$ w.h.p.\ has order $\log^2 n$.
 Their proof exploited fairly simple geometric properties of $\cG(n,p)$, while the key to their analysis was a refined bound \cite{FR1} on the mixing time of a general Markov chain.
 The same result was obtained independently by Benjamini, Kozma and Wormald \cite{BKW}.
 There, the main innovation was a decomposition theorem for the giant component.
 However, the methods of these two papers do not yield the right order of the mixing time when $c$ is allowed to tend to $1$.